Dear B2B Marketing Consultant – What Services Do You Offer?

 How I charge:

-- If I’m hired for a straightforward consulting gig where you just need my advice and strategic brain for a short while, I charge by the hour and you can buy a block of time.
+- If I’m hired for a straightforward consulting gig where you just need my advice for a short while, I charge by the hour and you can buy a block of time.

 - If I’m hired to write content or develop presentation decks, I may charge by the hour.
 Or I may charge a fixed rate based on the piece (e.g. case study, executive deck or video).
 Or I may charge a monthly fee if it ends up being retainer work.